cyral-quickstart/quickstart-gitops-terraform/README.md

 the screen.
 Save these values because they will be inaccessible from the Control Plane later and must be regenerated if lost.

-Additionally, the following prerequisites are required to use the example automated GitOps workflow with GitHub Actions and Terraform Cloud:

-* A [Terraform Cloud][tfcloud] account (a free account is fine).
-    * A [Terraform Cloud API token][tfcloud-token] - generate this in Terraform Cloud User Settings.
-Click on "Create an API token" and generate an API token named "GitHub Actions".
-* A GitHub account where you can create a copy of this repository (to interact with the automated GitOps workflow).

-Finally, the following prerequisites are optional, but recommended:
+The following prerequisites are optional, but recommended:

 * A Cyral sidecar, deployed and functional.
 * A database which you want to be protected by the sidecar.

-### Using the GitOps Workflow

-1. Create a fork of this repository, or copy its contents into a GitHub repository in your GitHub account/organization.
-2. Configure the following repository [secrets][ghsec]:
-    * **CYRAL_CONTROL_PLANE** - the address of your Cyral control plane, in the format `<hostname>:<port>`
-    * **CYRAL_CLIENT_ID** - the Cyral API credentials client ID
-    * **CYRAL_CLIENT_SECRET** - the Cyral API credentials client secret
-    * **TF_API_TOKEN*** - the Terraform Cloud API token, described in the previous section.
-3. Create and checkout a new branch, e.g. `git checkout -B quickstart_changes`
-4. Make the following required change to `main.tf`:
-    * Change the `organization` value in the `cloud` block (around line 10) to your Terraform Cloud organization.
-    * _Optionally_, make any other desired changes, such as providing the host/port of a real data repository you wish to track, or changing the details of the policy included in the configuration.
-5. Create a pull request on your copy of the repository with some changes,
-6. Inspect the output of `terraform plan` in the pull request.
-7. Merge the pull request to the `main` branch to trigger the `terraform apply`
-8. Inspect the Cyral control plane to see that the resources were created by Terraform.
+Finally, both the [GitLab](gitlab) and [GitHub](github) examples have their own prerequisites, so please see the `README` for each example for details.

 ### Custom Terraform Runner

-If you don't want to use the GitHub Actions workflow, feel free to run Terraform by hand or in some other task runner / CI/CD engine, (and optionally remove the Terraform Cloud configuration if desired).
-The workflow outlined below should be standard enough to run on any CI/CD platform.
+If you don't want to use the GitHub Actions or GitLab CI/CD workflows, feel free to run Terraform by hand or in some other task runner / CI/CD engine, (and optionally remove the Terraform Cloud configuration if desired).
+The workflow outlined below is standard enough to run on any CI/CD platform.

 ## GitOps Workflow